Brain Powerd: Manga and light novels

+A series of three light novels written by Tomino and Akemi Mende were also published in Japan by Kadokawa Haruki Corporation:

 CDs and other merchandise

-A two-volume soundtrack featuring a total of 38 background and vocal tracks from the Brain Powerd anime series was published by Victor Entertainment in Japan on August 5, 1998 and November 21, 1998.
+A two-volume soundtrack featuring a total of 38 background and vocal tracks from the Brain Powerd anime series was published by Victor Entertainment in Japan on August 5, 1998, and November 21, 1998.
 CD singles featuring the opening theme by Eri Shingyōji and the closing theme by Kokia have also been released.

 A non-scale model kit of Hime's Brain Powerd mecha was released by Bandai shortly after the show's debut.
+A Brain Powerd line of colored plastic non-scale model kits was released starting in November 2022 under Good Smile Company's Moderoid line.
+The line includes You (Yu) Brain, Hime Brain, Quincy's Grand Cher, Jonathan's Grand Cher, and a generic Grand Cher.

 A single artbook titled Brain Powerd Spiral Book was published by Gakken in Japan on June 28, 1999.
 Characters and mecha from Brain Powerd have been featured alongside other Sunrise properties in video games published by Banpresto including Another Century's Episode for the PlayStation 2 and PlayStation Portable, 2nd Super Robot Wars Alpha for the PlayStation 2, and Super Robot Wars J for the Game Boy Advance.

 Reception

-Brain Powerd has received mostly mixed reception.

-Jonathan Clements and Helen McCarthy of The Anime Encyclopedia summarized Brain Powerd "as if Tomino and his crew were thrown in at the deep end and told to wing it", though still found it "curiously watchable, thanks largely to Yoko Kanno's wonderful music".
+Jonathan Clements and Helen McCarthy of The Anime Encyclopedia summarized Brain Powerd "as if Tomino and his crew were thrown in at the deep end and told to wing it", though they found it "curiously watchable, thanks largely to Yoko Kanno's wonderful music".